jbroadway/band-o-matic/README.md

 Band-o-rama is 2 things:

 1. An open source tool for bands to create gorgeous iPhone/iPad websites.
+Think of it like Wordpress for mobile band sites.
 2. A service to help music lovers discover and connect with new bands.

 Both are free.
-This page is for #1. #2 can be found on the official Band-o-rama homepage here:
+This page is about part 1.
+Part 2 can be found on the official Band-o-rama homepage here:

 * [http://www.band-o-rama.com/](http://www.band-o-rama.com/)